 June Hee Kwon is a faculty fellow of Korean Language and Culture.
 Her research and teaching focus on transnational migration and development; anthropology of exchange; kinship, ethnicity and relatedness; affect and compassion; aid and humanitarianism; travel of science and technology.
 Her area expertise spans China, North Korea, South Korea, and Japan—post-colonial and post Cold War East Asia inter-connections.
 Currently, Dr.Kwon is completing her book manuscript, Rhythms of a Borderland: The Korean Chinese Transnational Commute Between China and Korea.Dr.
 Kwon is developing another research on transnational economy and compassionate capitalism into a second book, The Compassion of Science: The Humanitarianism Aids and Moral Economy in North Korea.

 Alfred Lin is originally from Taiwan (Republic of China, R.O.C.), currently pursuing his Master of Arts in International Relations with the concentration in Asian Studies at New York University.
 Before he came to New York, he finished his first Master Degree study in Cross-Strait Relations at Nationa Taiwan University(NTU), obtained his Bachelor of Arts in History and Political Science at National Chengchi University(NCCU), where he was Chairman of Student Association of the NCCU.
-He has serviced as one of the speechwriters at the Office of the President of the R.O.C. and also has lots of experience of writing opinions of public affairs for newspapers in Taiwan and overseas.
-He, as the youngest member of Central Standing Committee of the Chinese Nationalist Party(Kuomintang), has met with Chinese President Xi in 2015 Xi-Chu meeting.
+He has serviced as a speechwriter at the Office of the President of the R.O.C. and also has lots of experience in writing opinions of public affairs for newspapers in Taiwan and overseas.
+As the youngest member of Central Standing Committee of the Chinese Nationalist Party(Kuomintang), he has met with Chinese President Xi during the 2015 Xi-Chu meeting.
 His experience of public affairs and academic interest is in International History, Cross-strait relations, Politics of Mainland China and Taiwan and Taiwan's Policy on National Security